 - The CSO does not recommend or select candidates for employers.

 - Employers are expected to maintain the confidentiality of student information, regardless of the source, including personal knowledge, written records/reports, and computer databases.
 An employer shouldn’t disclose information about candidates to another organization without prior written consent, unless necessitated by health and/or safety considerations.

-- Companies must provide specific information about their organization, including a valid website, corporate email, contact information (personal emails not allowed) and a detailed job description.
-The CSO will review the employer’s website for appropriateness.
+- Companies must provide specific information about their organization, including a valid website, corporate email, contact information (personal emails not preferred) and a detailed job description.

 - Your job postings or e-mail communications may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.

-- Stark State College Career Services will not approve job postings by companies involved with the use, production, testing or distribution of recreational or medical marijuana.
+- Job postings will not be approved for companies involved with the use, production, testing or distribution of recreational or medical marijuana.

-- Opportunities that involve multi-level marketing, a start-up fee, independent contract (1099) status, commission only compensation, and other irregular arrangements will not be approved for posting or for participation in recruiting events.
+- Opportunities that involve multi-level marketing, a start-up fee, commission-only compensation, independent contract (1099) status (i.e. that may require the individual to bear product expenses, be responsible for income taxes, and may not guarantee worker’s compensation or unemployment insurance), or other irregular arrangements will not be approved for posting or for participation in recruiting events.